tengla/rethinkdb-cli/README.md

 # rethinkdb-cli

-A CLI runner and REPL for [Rethinkdb](https://github.com/rethinkdb/rethinkdb)
+NodeJS CLI runner and REPL for [Rethinkdb](https://github.com/rethinkdb/rethinkdb)

 Work in progress, but it's still highly usable.
 Expect to see a wrinkle here and there, especially in the REPL.
 Shout out.
 Or fork, fix and pull a request.